India In The 18th Century: Economic, Society and Culture

 Hence we see that in the 18th century the Mughal Empire which had dominated the Indian subcontinent before the 18th century, had to suffer from the chaos after the death of Aurangzeb; it not only had to experience a number of local powers emerging in the subcontinent but also underwent a series of invasions by neighboring countries, notably by Nadir Shah.
 Most importantly, the British East India Company extended its influence into the area, signaling the beginning of the colonization of the entire Indian subcontinent.

 Such domestic fragmentations as well as foreign invasions of India, clearly seem to derive partially from the exorbitant conquest and religious intolerance of the Mughal Empire that began under the reign of Aurangzeb.
-Enlarged territories gave the succeeding Mughal Emperors difficulty of maintaining the empire, and the harsh policies enacted toward local powers, particularly in terms of religion, severely aroused their oppositions.
+Enlarged territories gave the succeeding Mughal Emperors difficulty in maintaining the empire, and the harsh policies enacted toward local powers, particularly in terms of religion, severely aroused their oppositions.
 The disordered situations in India enticed foreign powers into the territory, especially the EIC, which was equipped with a strong imperialistic urge to colonize the area.

 The history of India in the 18th century demonstrates the procedure of deterioration and eventual collapse of a once-powerful empire (Mughal), and its gradual colonization by a foreign power.
 However, the situation of the Mughal Empire was not limited to the empire alone.
 In fact, events that befell the Indian subcontinent demonstrate the cosmopolitan trend (of colonialism and imperialism) that was beginning to spread throughout the world.
 European powers, having a reasonable urge to find new markets to sell their mass-manufactured products and seek places where they could achieve raw materials, began their centuries-lasting process of colonization throughout the world.
 Therefore, a series of incidents in India in the 18th century should be viewed not only as specific to the area but as a microcosm of the cosmopolitan trend of imperialism initiated by the European powers.